nogueivi/blockchain/README.md

-# U-Chain
+# Universal Chain - U-Chain
 This is an example of cryptocurrency project development

-Only for learning purposes
+Created for learning purposes

 ### Description
 You will be able to find the different folders/files: